GeauxWeisbeck4/geauxweisbeck4.dev-docs/src/pages/en/final-advice.md

 ---
-title: Tar Heel Dev Studio
+title: Final Advice
-description: All about my digital agency
+description: My parting words for you to take down the road of struggleville USA
 layout: ../../layouts/MainLayout.astro
 ---

-his is a fully-featured page, written in Markdown!
+This is a fully-featured page, written in Markdown!

 ## Section A